Short on time? Then the key things to know are:

 Prolonged nerve damage after childbirth

-It is incredibly rare to suffer from any prolonged nerve damage due to giving birth.
+It is incredibly rare to suffer from any prolonged nerve damage due to giving birth naturally or with following a caesarean.
 The risk of nerve damage from having spinal/epidural anaesthesia is also very rare.

 It is possible to sustain minor nerve damage after such procedures, but any damage usually involves a single nerve that may cause numbness or a tingly sensation on and around the skin and will resolve in a few days.

 There is very little evidence to suggest that giving birth, or any birth procedures such as caesarean sections or forceps deliveries under spinal anaesthesia cause any prolonged nerve damage.
 Any prolonged symptoms of numbness or muscle weakness should be addressed, but they are not usually directly caused by the pregnancy or the birth.

 Want to speak to someone about numbness and nerve damage?
 Speak to a midwife online at a time that suits you to get specialist advice with any concerns.

 Kate, Naytal Midwife